Saturday, 9 June

 Carol Norris, Developing a modern, journal-acceptable manuscript style

-After seven years’ teaching tertiary-level writing in the United States, I established the University of Helsinki’s first English-writing course for research scientists and began author-editing for Finns, both in 1986.
+After seven years’ teaching tertiary-level writing in the United States, I established the University of Helsinki’s first English-writing course for research scientists and began author-editing for Finns, in 1986.

 Being a Finno-ugric language like Hungarian, Finnish interferes with Indo-European languages in startling ways.
 It has scores of cases, but lacks articles, prepositions, and gender.
 Finns, however, receive English training early and also learn by ear from non-dubbed TV and films that heavily feature English; they stay constantly net-connected.